 The Advanced Course

-Mentees admitted to the Advanced Course will participate side-by-side with shelter medicine faculty and expert consultants in a professional assessment of a client animal shelter.
+Mentees admitted to the Advanced Course will participate side-by-side with shelter medicine faculty and expert consultants in a professional consultation of a client animal shelter.
 Mentees will develop an understanding and appreciation for the challenges shelter leaders face while working to meet the needs of animals and their families inside and outside the shelter.

-Prior to visiting the shelter, mentees will learn to plan for an assessment of an animal shelter’s operations and to perform a holistic approach, including review of currently available programs in the community, state laws, local ordinances, municipal contracts, the organizational chart, website and social media activity, and chain of command.
+Prior to visiting the shelter, mentees will learn to plan for an assessment of an animal shelter’s operations and to take a holistic approach to the consultation, including review of currently available programs in the community, state laws, local ordinances, municipal contracts, the organizational chart, website and social media activity, and chain of command.
 During the research phase, local decision-makers may be identified and in-person meetings scheduled ahead of time.
 This may include mayors, commissioners, municipal attorneys, county administrators, shelter managers, and boards of directors.
 Mentees will collect, analyze, and report on shelter animal data from a shelter management software program, and calculate epidemiological statistics and trends related to annual and seasonal intake, length of stay, capacity, and outcomes.

-Communication and leadership skills will be practiced by leading discussions with the consultation team on assigned assessment topics and by preparing written and in-person recommendations for optimizing shelter operations.
+Communication and leadership skills will be practiced by leading discussions with the consultation team on assigned topics and by preparing written and in-person recommendations for optimizing shelter operations.
 Following the visit, mentees will participate in follow-up meetings with shelter managers to address challenges to implementation, track progress, and provide ongoing support for the shelter.

 If after reading all of the qualifying requirements and completing the Foundational Course, you believe you are a good candidate for the Advanced Course, apply here.